manas0120/AWS-Web-Application/README.md

 <h3> CHECK WEB SERVICE AND TEST </h3>
-   <p><pre>First, let's check whether you can access the website normally and whether the load balancer works, and then load the web server to see if Auto Scaling works.
+   <p>First, let's check whether you can access the website normally and whether the load balancer works, and then load the web server to see if Auto Scaling works.

  i.
 Check Web Service and load balancer
  To access through the Application Load Balancer configured for the web service, click the Load Balancers menu in the EC2 console and select the Web-ALB you created earlier.
 Copy DNS name from the basic configuration.